RPS98/multirotor_simulator/README.md

 * **Angular acceleration**
 $$ \mathbf{\alpha} = [\alpha_x, \alpha_y, \alpha_z] $$

-### 1.2 Dynamics
+## Dynamics
-The state from the point of view of dynamics can be defined as:
+The state from the point of view of dynamics can be defined as sum of forces and moments acting on the quadrotor:

 * **Force**
 $$ \mathbf{F} = [F_x, F_y, F_z] $$
 * **Torque**
 $$ \mathbf{\tau} = [\tau_x, \tau_y, \tau_z] $$

-### 1.3 Actuation
+## Actuation
-The state from the point of view of actuation can be defined as:
+The state from the point of view of actuation can be defined as the angular speed of the motors:

 * **Motor angular velocity**
 $$ \mathbf{\omega_m} = [\omega_1, \omega_2, \omega_3, \omega_4] $$

-## 2. Quadrotor Actuation
+# Quadrotor Actuation

 The are several ways to define the actuation of a quadrotor.
 The lowest level of abstraction is the motor angular velocity, which is the input of the motors.